2.24.2015

 The first day of training was a blur, and not only because of the incipient illness.
 The job is made up of three basic parts: reports, document review, and legals.
 The reports are confined mostly to the first week of the month, though there are some that are done weekly and some that are done daily.
 The basic job with reports is to take data from a source (sometimes just listed in an email message, sometimes an attachment, sometimes other Excel files, and sometimes separate software) and compile and manipulate it in Excel for other use.
 There are varying degrees of complexity involved with the various types of reports that are created and maintained.
 They are used by others within the organization, including top management and the board.

-Document review is where the three staff members at my level provide the final means of verification for accuracy and legal correctness for various types of documents created and maintained within the organization, many of which are regulated by the state and federal governments through certain regulatory agencies.
+Document review is where the three staff members at my level provide the final means of verification for accuracy and legal correctness for various types of documents created and maintained within the organization, many of which are monitored by the state and federal governments through certain regulatory agencies.
 It is simultaneously brainlessly dull and incredibly important, as the documents themselves are vital to those involved and audited for accuracy (yes, well past our level) perhaps 25-50% of the time.
 It is hard to maintain focus but absolutely necessary not to miss anything--and, at the same time, very difficult to train someone else to easily identify the little points of fact or law that must be identified, hour after hour, day after day.

 Legals are complex, right off the bat, and daunting.
 And expensive.
 And hard to explain, even in brief.
 It may not be so intimidating later, but for now it has me quite terrified.